emard/esp32s3-jtag/README.md

     0 disable JTAG and turn LED OFF
     1 enable  JTAG and turn LED ON

-It detects FPGA chip ID so JTAG hardware works.
+Openocd detects FPGA chip ID so JTAG hardware works.
 But there's some incompatibility issues with generated .svf file and openocd.
 We are close but our FPGA is not programmed yet.